Tips

 abused friend

-How do you know your friend is being abused?
-Unless you see if happening, it will be impossible to know if your friend is being abused or not.
+Believe your friend.
+Unless you see it happening, it will be impossible to know if your friend is being abused or not.
 If a friend tells you they are being abused, the most important thing to do is to believe them.
 It is not your responsibility to figure out whether the abuse is occurring or not.

 Run it by an adult.
 If a friend tells you they are being abused, it is important to find an adult you and your friend can talk to.
 If this suggestion makes your friend nervous, validate that.
 Also tell them that you’re so worried about them, that you don’t think you can handle it without any additional help.
 Sometimes parents are good people to turn to, as are teachers and school counselors.
 You can also always contact us at the Boys Town National Hotline (800-448-3000).